definitelynotarob0t/portfolio/README.md

 # My Developer Portfolio

-Welcome to my software developer portfolio!
 This project showcases my work, skills, and projects through a dynamic, interactive web interface built with [Next.js](https://nextjs.org/).
 It also includes a contact form powered by [Nodemailer](https://nodemailer.com/) for easy communication.

 ## Features